-Dr. Frances Bartlett Kinne has dedicated more than five decades of service to Jacksonville University and the community with her time, teaching, talent and treasure.
-In 1979 she became Florida’s first female university president and ushered in an era of growth and creativity campus-wide.
-Having established what is now the Davis College of Business and helping start the School of Nursing and JU’s ever-popular Aviation program, she is also the namesake for JU’s Kinne University Center, Kinne Auditorium at Mayo Clinic Jacksonville and Kinne Alumni Center at Drake University bear her name because of her charitable endeavors.
-In addition to her many charitable endeavors and enthusiastic fundraising on behalf of the University, she has drawn world-famous celebrities and public figures to Jacksonville, including President Ford, Bob Hope, Jack Benny and Charlton Heston, to highlight only a few.
+Dr. Frances Bartlett Kinne has dedicated more than five decades of service to Jacksonville University and the greater Jacksonville community, investing her time, teaching, talent and treasure.
+In 1979, she became Florida’s first female university president and ushered in an era of growth and creativity campus-wide.
+Having established what is now the Davis College of Business, the Keigwin School of Nursing and JU’s ever-popular Aviation program, she is also the namesake for JU’s Kinne University Center, the Kinne Auditorium at Mayo Clinic Jacksonville and the Kinne Alumni Center at Drake University.
+In addition to her many charitable endeavors and enthusiastic fundraising on behalf of the University, she has drawn world-famous celebrities and public figures to Jacksonville, including President Gerald Ford, Bob Hope, Jack Benny and Charlton Heston, to highlight only a few.

 Dr. Kinne began her Jacksonville University career in 1958 as a humanities professor, became founding dean of JU's College of Fine Arts in 1961, and served in that capacity until being named president in 1979.
 Kinne served as JU's president for 10 years, followed by her time as chancellor from 1989 to 1994 and chancellor emerita since 1994.

 Kinne received undergraduate and graduate degrees from Drake University and a tri-major doctorate (philosophy, music and English literature) from the University of Frankfurt (Germany), and she was later awarded with five honorary doctorate degrees.

-Her knack for drawing celebrities such as boxers Joe Louis and Sugar Ray Robinson to meet U.S. military personnel carried over to her career at Jacksonville University, to which she was able to lure dozens of world-famous entertainers and other celebrities and public figures including Gerald Ford, Bob Hope, Jack Benny, Charlton Heston and Boston Pops Orchestra conductor Arthur Fiedler.
-She also enticed George Steinbrenner to bring his New York Yankees baseball team to play in an exhibition game against the JU squad to raise funds for the university.
+Her knack for drawing in celebrities, such as boxers Joe Louis and Sugar Ray Robinson, to meet U.S. military personnel carried over to her career at Jacksonville University, where she was able to host dozens of world-famous entertainers and other renowned figures including Gerald Ford, Bob Hope, Jack Benny, Charlton Heston and Boston Pops Orchestra conductor, Arthur Fiedler.
+She even enticed George Steinbrenner to bring his New York Yankees baseball team to play in an exhibition game against JU to raise funds for the university.